merative/acd-containers/src/pages/configeditor/download_docker.md

   Run this command to install the Apache HTTP server and set it to auto-start with the system:<br/>
   `sudo yum install httpd mod_ssl`

-- Allow outbound connections (on selinux, enabled systems need to allow connections):<br/>
+- Allow outbound connections (SELinux-enabled systems need to allow connections):<br/>
   `sudo /usr/sbin/setsebool -P httpd_can_network_connect on`

 - (Optional) If your server is set up with a firewall locally, allow incoming connections on your firewall to port 443.
 If the system has a local firewall daemon running, you can use: